kanaad-c-79/Decision-Trees-on-Student-Loan-Data/README.md

 The naïve benchmark is a baseline model, which has no real learning/hasn't really learned anything yet from your data.

 In this type of classification problem (very likely predicting something like default/no default), the naïve approach is - always predict the most common class in the dataset.

+Example: If 70% of students do not default and 30% do default, then the naïve model simply predicts 'no default' for every single case.

+The naïve benchmark tells you the minimum performance your real model must beat.
+It acts as a reference point for whether your model is actually learning anything meaningful.